suchanek/proteusPy/paper/paper.md

 PDB_SS = None
 PDB_SS = Load_PDB_SS(verbose=False, subset=True)
 ss_list = DisulfideList([], 'tmp')

-# We point to the complete list to search for lowest and highest energies.
-sslist = PDB_SS.SSList

 # Return the minimum and maximum energy structures.
 We ignore tha maximum in this case.
 ssmin_enrg, _ = PDB_SS.SSList.minmax_energy()